RealWeeks/learn-vue-todo/README.md

 ```

 This will apply a class `strikethrough` if the `completed` attribute for a `todo`
-element evualatues to `true`.
+element evaluates to `true`.
 Let's inspect this in the DOM to verify.

 Now in our `<style>` tag lets add `<style scoped>` to prevent our CSS from leaking
-to other components, and set and attribue to the `strikethrough` class:
+to other components, and set and attribute to the `strikethrough` class:

 ```css
 .strikethrough{